Poetics -- It is Reasonable -- Someone Speaks

 A modern reader of this opaquely mystical text is likely to be vaguely reminded of Daoism's yin-yang, but Nineteenth-Century readers would have recognised its Greek pedigree: Plotinus and Iamblichus were better-known in 1809 than today.
 A modern mathematician might sense in the "progression of zero" some hint of Peano's postulates fifty years in advance.

 The practitioners of Naturphilosophie included some of the most famous names in German intellectual history: Fichte, Schelling, Hegel.
 It will be noted that these are not, however, among the most famous names in the history of science.
 By the 1840s, as Germany aspired to become a unified modern country and an industrial power, Naturphilosophie seemed obsolete ; Justus von Liebig and others ridiculed its pretensions.
 Today the term evokes the memory of absurd "proofs" that the number of planets must be seven, or of erroneous but fiercely-held theories of colour vision.
 Most damningly, it is often seen as the source of the "mad scientist" stereotype: Victor Frankenstein was a Naturphilosoph.

 This is understandable, but unfortunate.
-The legacy of Naturphilosophie is far richer, and includes the nebular hypothesis of the solar-system's origin, the solution of Olber's paradox, and, as we shall see in Part V, a principle of biology as foundational as Darwin's own work.
+The legacy of Naturphilosophie is far richer, and includes the nebular hypothesis of the solar-system's origin, the solution of Olber's paradox, and, as we shall see in the future, a principle of biology as foundational as Darwin's own work.

 LEVIATHAN: The War between Physics and Biology